aarongrider/Stratus-Web/README.md

-# Voice-Cloud-Web
+# Stratus-Web
-Web Interface and API for Voice Cloud
+Web Interface and API for Stratus